Will Griggs

 Will Griggs (also Sebastian Barnes) is a fictional character from the Australian Network Ten soap opera Neighbours, played by Christian Clark.
 The character debuted on-screen in the episode airing on 12 October 2006.
 He was introduced into the serial as part of a group of four characters branded as "20 somethings".
 Clark quit the series prematurely to concentrate on a film career and Will departed on 23 January 2007.
-Upon his departure from the serial, his younger adoptive brother Oliver Barnes was written into storylines.
+Upon his departure from the serial, his younger adoptive brother Oliver Barnes (David Hoflin) was written into storylines.